-(b) The application shall be reviewed by the Commission's Insurance Division.
+- (b) The application shall be reviewed by the Commission's Permitting Services Division.
 If the application is determined to be sufficient, the Division will issue a permit licensing the applicant to act as a group self-insurance association, for a period of one year.
 If the application is determined to be deficient, the Division will notify the applicant thereof, stating the reasons for the deficiency.
-If the deficiency cannot be resolved within the stated time frame from the Division, the application will be denied.

-(c) The association's application may be approved if the Commission has satisfactory proof of:

-(1) The solvency of each member of the association;

-(2) The financial ability of each employer to meet its obligations as a member;

-(3) The ability of the association to pay or cause to be paid the compensation in the amount and manner and when due as provided in the AWCA;

-(4) A minimum collective net worth of the members of at least Two Million Dollars (\$2,000,000.00);

-(5) Standard premium of Five Hundred Thousand Dollars (\$500,000.00) at the start up date of the association; and

-(6) The common interest of the members as defined in 810:5-1-2.

-(d) Any application so approved shall be subject to all conditions and requirements of this Subchapter.
-In order to determine continued compliance with the law and this Subchapter, the application shall be reviewed on an annual basis or whenever deemed necessary by the Commission.

-(e) An applicant may withdraw its pending Application for Group Self-Insurance Association Permit at any time.
-Once withdrawn, no further action regarding the application will be taken by the Commission and the Commission's file on the application request will be considered closed.

-(f) The Commission's Insurance Division may extend or amend an existing permit, in its discretion, if necessary for the completion of a renewal application or a change in facts of the permit.

-810:5-11-2.
+If the deficiency cannot be resolved within the stated time frame from the Division, the application will be denied. - (c) The association's application may be approved if the Commission has satisfactory proof of: - (1) The solvency of each member of the association; - (2) The financial ability of each employer to meet its obligations as a member; - (3) The ability of the association to pay or cause to be paid the compensation in the amount and manner and when due as provided in the AWCA; - (4) A minimum collective net worth of the members of at least Two Million Dollars (\$2,000,000.00); - (5) Standard premium of Five Hundred Thousand Dollars (\$500,000.00) at the start up date of the association; and - (6) The common interest of the members as defined in 810:25-1-2. - (d) Any permit so approved shall be subject to all conditions and requirements of this Subchapter.
+In order to determine continued compliance with the law and this Subchapter, the permit, or any renewed permit, may be reviewed or when deemed necessary by the Commission. - (e) An applicant may withdraw its pending Application for Group Self-Insurance Association Permit at any time.
+Once withdrawn, no further action regarding the application will be taken by the Commission and the Commission's file on the application request will be considered closed. - (f) The Commission's Permitting Services Division may extend or amend an existing permit, in its discretion, if necessary for the completion of a renewal application or a change in facts of the permit.

+810:25-11-2.
 Additional application requirements

-The Application for Group Self-Insurance Association Permit provided for in 810:5-11-1 shall be submitted at least sixty (60) days before the desired effective date, bound in a hardcover notebook, and accompanied by all of the following:
+The Application for a new Group Self-Insurance Association Permit provided for in 810:25-11-1 shall be submitted in a manner prescribed by the Commission at least sixty (60) days before the desired effective date and include all of the following: